solana-labs/ecosystem/projects/cryptoplease.md

 ---
-slug: cryptoplease
+slug: "cryptoplease"
-date: 2021-03-22
+date: "2021-03-22"
-title: Cryptoplease
+title: "Cryptoplease"
-logline: CryptoPlease is a solution that puts the power of non-custodial P2P crypto spending and DeFi into the hands of everyone, through one smartphone app.
+logline: "CryptoPlease is a solution that puts the power of non-custodial P2P crypto spending and DeFi into the hands of everyone, through one smartphone app."
 cta: https://github.com/cryptoplease/protocol
 logo: /img/cryptoplease.svg
 category: DeFi